 Beyond the lavender field sprawled across the slope is a rural landscape and the Tokachi Mountain range.
 Make sure to stop by after visiting Farm Tomita: this view is a must!

-There are some lavender in bloom from late June, however there are more late bloomers so we recommend visiting during mid to late July.
+There is some lavender in bloom from late June.
+However, there are more late bloomers, so we recommend visiting from mid to late July.
 Make sure to hop on the ski lift to get the full experience!

 3. Lavender East - Japan’s Largest Lavender Field

-It was originally a farm to produce dried flowers, lavender oil and other products, however form 2008 it was opened to the public for a limited period only.
+It was originally a farm to produce dried flowers, lavender oil, and other products, however, from 2008 it was opened to the public for a limited period only.

 There are two major points here.
 The first is viewing the lavender field from the Fragrant Breeze Hill and observation deck located in the center area of the facility.

-The second point is riding the lavender bus (200 yen, middle schoolers and up; 100 yen, 4 years old to elementary school) and enjoying the view.
-The open bus without windows or pillars offers an excellent view and guided tour.
+The second point is riding the lavender bus (200 yen, middle schoolers, and up; 100 yen, 4 years old to elementary school) and enjoying the view.
+The open van without windows or pillars offers an excellent view and guided tour.
 While the farm is open, feel free to ride the bus at any time.

 Being able to enjoy the view, fragrance and learn trivia, the lavender bus is a must ride!

 - Hours: July 1-24, 2022 from 9:30 a.m. - 4:30 p.m.